![]() Author Books Journalism Information | |

 thriller writing career.
 (Also, when he reviewed it much later, hoping to

 revive it, he decided it was Not Very Good.)
-What about the painting, photography, hunting, fishing,

-canoeing, skiing, sailing, golf, SCUBA diving, etc. Camp has always been a visual arts enthusiast and is a serious
+Camp has always been a visual arts enthusiast and is a serious

 painter and photographer; his photos have appeared in various newspapers,